 QC1 SUPPLIERS QUALITY SYSTEM:

-The supplier shall implement and maintain a Quality System, which conforms, as a minimum, to the requirements of AS9100, or to the extent imposed by the provisions of applicable drawings, specifications, and purchase orders.
+The supplier shall implement and maintain a Quality System, which conforms, at a minimum, to the requirements of the current revision of AS9100., or to the extent imposed by the provisions of applicable drawings, specifications, and purchase orders.

 QC2 SQR0002 Advance Supplier Quality Requirements – Vought